irrequietus/clause/readme.txt

     ./configure --enable-ansi-colors
     make test

+It is now possible to use --with-compiler=<compiler path here> to specify a particular compiler path to be used during make targets.

 Do remember that autogen.sh needs to run once for creating the necessary boilerplate for autotools to run for in a freshly cloned repository.
 There are several branches with different purposes.
 The master branch is the most stable